 Regardless of whether a state operates its own marketplace, most states need to connect their state Medicaid and CHIP agencies to either their state-based marketplace or the federally facilitated marketplace to exchange data about enrollment in these programs.
 Such data exchanges are generally routed through the CMS data hub.
 In addition, states may need to connect with the IRS (also through the data hub) in order to verify an applicant's income and family size for the purpose of determining eligibility for or the amount of the advance payment of the premium tax credit and cost-sharing reductions.
 Finally, state-based marketplaces are to send enrollment confirmations to the federally facilitated marketplace so that CMS can administer advance payments of the premium tax credit and cost-sharing payments and track overall marketplace enrollment.
 Laws and Regulations Set Requirements for Ensuring the Security and Privacy of Personally Identifiable Information Federal laws and guidance specify requirements for protecting federal systems and data.
 This includes systems used or operated by a contractor or other organization on behalf of a federal agency.
 The Federal Information Security Modernization Act of 2014 (FISMA) requires each agency to develop, document, and implement an agency-wide information security program to provide security for the information and information systems that support operations and assets of the agency, including those provided or managed by another agency, contractor, or another organization on behalf of an agency.
-13 FISMA assigns certain responsibilities to NIST, which is tasked with developing, for systems other than national security systems, standards and guidelines that must include, at a minimum, (1) standards to be used by all agencies to categorize all of their information and information systems based on the objectives of providing appropriate levels of information security, according to a range of risk levels; (2) guidelines recommending the types of information and information systems to be included in each category; and (3) minimum information security requirements for information and information systems in each category.
+FISMA assigns certain responsibilities to NIST, which is tasked with developing, for systems other than national security systems, standards and guidelines that must include, at a minimum, (1) standards to be used by all agencies to categorize all of their information and information systems based on the objectives of providing appropriate levels of information security, according to a range of risk levels; (2) guidelines recommending the types of information and information systems to be included in each category; and (3) minimum information security requirements for information and information systems in each category.
 Accordingly, NIST has developed a risk management framework of standards and guidelines for agencies to follow in developing information security programs.
-Relevant publications include: Federal Information Processing Standard 199, Standards for Security Categorization of Federal Information and Information Systems,14 13The Federal Information Security Modernization Act of 2014 (FISMA 2014) (Pub.
+Relevant publications include: • Federal Information Processing Standard 199, Standards for Security Categorization of Federal Information and Information Systems, The Federal Information Security Modernization Act of 2014 (FISMA 2014) (Pub.
 L. No. 113-283, Dec.
 18, 2014) partially superseded the Federal Information Security Management Act of 2002 (FISMA 2002), enacted as title III, E-Government Act of 2002, Pub.
 L. No. 107-347, 116 Stat.
 2899, 2946 (Dec.
 17, 2002).
-As used in this report, FISMA refers both to FISMA 2002 requirements relevant here that were incorporated and end to act the security FISMA 2002 are uncorporated and end to act the security FISMA 2002.
+As used in this report, FISMA refers both to FISMA 2002 requirements relevant here that were incorporated and continued in FISMA 2014 and to other relevant FISMA 2002 requirements that were unchanged by EISMA 2014 and to other relevant FISMA 2002 requirements that were unchanged by FISMA 2014 and continue in full force and effect.

-14NIST, Standards for Security Categorization of Federal Information and Information Systems, FIPS Publication 199 (Gaithersburg, Md.: February 2004).
+NIST, Standards for Security Categorization of Federal Information and Information Systems, FIPS Publication 199 (Gaithersburg, Md.: February 2004).